 We didn’t miss Christmas Day.
 I am glad I had listened to my son and spent the money on a beautiful Christmas Tree.

 To experience Christmas in another culture is pretty good.
 No two Christmas Days will ever be the same.
-We had each other, but it reminded me more of how some must feel when they are completely alone with no-one to make them fell special at Christmas, or other times of the year.
+We had each other, but it reminded me more of how some must feel when they are completely alone with no one to make them feel special at Christmas or other times of the year.

-And – I know there is a tiny plastic baby ‘Jesus in a Manger’, given to me by our Cuban neighbour, that is going to be really special when we finally get a new home, because it came from her heart.
+And – I know there is a tiny plastic baby ‘Jesus in a Manger’, given to me by our Cuban neighbor, that is going to be really special when we finally get a new home because it came from her heart.

-And … I have learnt to be thankful for the little things.
+And … I have learned to be thankful for the little things.